JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 When the game is progress, and players can now do the following, via the GUI:

-- Make a move*.
+**Make a move**.
 The player does this by clicking on two squares, which represent the start and end squares respectively.
-  The move is sent to the server by the client.
-The server checks whether the move is legal.
-If it is, both clients are given an updated board view (and told that it is now the other player's turn, if applicable).
-If the move is not legal, the client making the move is informed.

-- Offer a draw.
+The move is sent to the server by the client in a JSON encoded ClientMessagingService object.
+The ClientMessagingService object consists of the following:

+- The clientId String.
+- A Move object, representing the move being submitted.
+- The colour of the pieces used by the client's player.
+- The request type (a move request).

+When the server receives the message, it does the following:

+- It begins by retrieving the relevant Game object using a static method in the ClientIdToGameMapping class.
+It then adds the Move object to the Game object's list of moves for the relevant colour.

+- It then checks whether the requested move is legal.

+If the move is legal, the server does the following:

+- Updates the MoveStatus attribute of the Move object to COMPLETE.
+- Updates the Board object.
+- Checks whether the current player has another turn (because they have just jumped over a piece and another jump is possible using the same piece that did the last jump).
+If another move is possible, the clients are informed of the new Board layout, so that it can update the GUI.
+- If the turn is over, the client checks whether the game is now won by the current player or a stalemate.
+If either of those conditions applies, both clients are informed of the new Board layout and of the game outcome.

+**Offer a draw**.
 If a player offers a draw, the server is informed, which informs the other player.
 The offer is cancelled once the next move has been made, and the GUIs are updated accordingly.

-- Accept a draw.
-If a draw is accepted, the server is informed, and it informs the other client.
+**Accept a draw** If a draw is accepted, the server is informed, and it informs the other client.
 The game is then over.

-- Resign.
-If a player resigns, the server is informed, and it informs the other client.
+**Resign** If a player resigns, the server is informed, and it informs the other client.
 The game is then over.

-* A move is defined as the movement of a piece, which may or may not terminate with a change of turn.
+*A move is defined as the movement of a piece, which may or may not terminate with a change of turn.

 The server checks if moves are legal and promotes men to kings where required.

-After each move, the server monitors the following:

-- Whether a game is a draw due to stalemate
-- Whether the game is won

-If also checks whether moves submitted are legal and made by the player whose turn it is.

-If there is a draw offer pending, it is cancelled when a new move is made.

-The server updates one or both clients in response to events, as required.

-If a player exits their GUI, the other player is informed, and the game is abandoned.